Uniswap/examples/v3-sdk/range-order/README.md

 This example only works on a local fork of mainnet.

 A wallet with 10,000 ETH is available to create Limit orders.
 On startup and execution of an order, the wallet wraps 1 ETH to get 1 WETH.
-Clicking on Create Order creates a Take Profit order to a target Price specified in the configuration.
+Clicking on Create Order creates a Take Profit order as close as possible to a target Price specified in the configuration.

 A second wallet is available to simulate swaps by other market participants on the pool.
 It also has 10,000 ETH available, half of which it sells for token1 on startup.